mahdouglass/torchandwait/src/pages/index.md

         work "railroading" as a term where you restrict your players to a predefined path.
 While it is nice to have a predictable setting, that might not work with all of your players.
-    - image: /img/coffee-gear.png
+    - image: /img/beholder.jpg
       text: Miniatures are a fun way to indulge in a dungeons and dragons.
 While I haven't had much use for them online, I have purchased a number that I would like to show off.
 I am by no means a professional painter, but I hope you enjoy looking through them.
-    - image: /img/tutorials.png
+    - image: /img/coffee-gear.png
       text: Battlemaps are one of the things that I have made great use of since starting dungeons and dragons.
 I have made many of my own to fill different needs.
 Here, I talk about the resources I've used and some of the maps that I have.
-    - image: /img/meeting-space.png
+    - image: /img/hero-screenshot-3-.png
       text: Discussing character creation and some of the aspects that I find fun.
         I'll also present some of the homebrew concepts that I plan to use in my game.